apache/parquet-java/parquet_cascading.md

 Maps are a special case -- the map is split into two columns, the key and the value.
 All the columns in the key are required, but you can select a subset of the columns in the value (or skip the value entirely), for example: `otherAddresses.{key,value.street}` will select only the streets from the values of the map, but the entire key will be kept.
 To select an entire map, you can do: `otherAddresses.{key,value}`, and to select only the keys: `otherAddresses.key`.
+Similar to map keys, the values in a set cannot be partially projected, you must select all the columns of the items in the set, or none of them.
+This is because materializing the set wouldn't make much sense if the item's hashcode is dependent on the dropped columns (as with the key of a map).

 When selecting a field that is a struct, for example `primaryAddress.primaryPhone`, it will select the entire struct.
 So `primaryAddress.primaryPhone.*` is redundant.

 Columns can be specified concretely (like `primaryAddress.primaryPhone.doNotCall`), or a restricted glob syntax can be used.